uspki/policies/certificate-policy.md

 Sensitive media and documentation that are no longer needed for operations shall be destroyed in a secure manner.
 Sensitive paper documentation shall be shredded, burned, or otherwise rendered unrecoverable.

 ### 5.1.8 Off-site backup
 Full system backups sufficient to recover from system failure shall be made on a periodic schedule.
-Backups are to be performed and stored off-site not less than once per week.
+Backups are to be performed and stored off-site not less than once per week for Subordinate CAs.
 At least one full backup copy shall be stored at an off-site location separate from CA equipment.
 Only the latest full backup is required to be retained.
 The backup shall be stored at a site with physical and procedural controls commensurate to that of the operational CA.

 ## 5.2 Procedural controls